5 Pros & Cons of a Future Without Passwords

 Given that the average person has over 240 online accounts, the pros without passwords can be very impactful.
 While our daily routines will be simplified, a passwordless future brings other benefits that include:

-1. Improved user experience: The simplicity of biometric methods and passkeys will save us time and make it more enjoyable to navigate between websites and apps without continually re-entering account credentials.
+- Improved user experience: The simplicity of biometric methods and passkeys will save us time and make it more enjoyable to navigate between websites and apps without continually re-entering account credentials.

-2. Heightened security: With 81% of hacking-related breaches leveraging weak or stolen passwords to gain unauthorized access, reducing the use of traditional passwords will have a positive impact on cybersecurity.
+- Heightened security: With 81% of hacking-related breaches leveraging weak or stolen passwords to gain unauthorized access, reducing the use of traditional passwords will have a positive impact on cybersecurity.
 Significant security improvements are expected to include:

-A reduction in brute-force attacks.
+—A reduction in brute-force attacks.
 Hacking tactics based on inputting software-generated user credentials over and over until a matching account is found will not work in passwordless situations.

-Less credential stuffing.
+—Less credential stuffing.
 The automated insertion of stolen usernames and passwords to fraudulently gain access to user accounts will not be possible for passwordless authentication.

-3. Reduced overhead for IT: Passwordless authentication will reduce the time IT teams spend helping employees reset passwords and recover account access.
+—Less value for credentials on the dark web.
+The darkest recesses of the internet might continue to be a haven for the buying and selling of stolen information, but user passwords will be less of a hot commodity. - Reduced overhead for IT: Passwordless authentication will reduce the time IT teams spend helping employees reset passwords and recover account access.
 For example, if a Dashlane user loses their device, they can use a recovery key or another device that’s logged in to Dashlane to restore access.

 Passwordless authentication will reduce the time and money spent on password management and password resets.